Create an Event Monitoring Analytics App

-Let’s get you going in your new role as analytics guru for DTC Electronics.
-You’re under a deadline to set up Event Monitoring Analytics so that you can talk to your CIO tomorrow about report download trends and issues.
-So, let’s learn how to quickly do that, and maybe have a little fun in the process.
+In your new role as analytics guru for DTC Electronics, you’re working under a deadline to set up Event Monitoring Analytics so that you can talk to your chief information officer (CIO) tomorrow about report download trends and issues.
+Let’s learn how to quickly do that, and maybe have a little fun in the process.

-We’ve made it easy for you; the Analytics platform is already enabled in the Analytics Developer Edition org you signed up for in the previous unit.
+We’ve made it easy for you; we’ve already enabled the Tableau CRM Platform in the Tableau CRM-Enabled Developer Edition org you signed up for in the previous unit.
 However, you’re first required to enable Event Monitoring Analytics in your org.
 Follow these easy steps.

 - In Setup, enter Event in the Quick Find box, then select Event Monitoring Settings.

 The org already has some active users.
 Yes—one is you!
 Another is Julie Chavez, your CIO.
 The account you’re using right now, set up specifically for this module, has complete admin privileges for that org.
 Your life would be so simple if that was the only account you needed.
-But in real life, you support the needs of many users, with various roles, each requiring various levels of access.
-Trailhead imitates life: Julie Chavez not only wants you to report on trends and issues in reports, but she wants access to the Event Monitoring Analytics app as well to see the dashboards herself.
+But in real life, you support the needs of many users with various roles, each requiring varying levels of access.
+Trailhead imitates life: Julie not only wants you to report on trends and issues in reports but also wants access so she can view the dashboards herself.

 - Give her permission to use Event Monitoring Analytics.